readthedocs/readthedocs.org/README.rst

 - **Customization**:
   Tailor your documentation's look and feel to match your project’s branding.
 With options for themes, colors, and layouts, you can make your docs visually appealing and aligned with your project's identity. 🎨
-  - *Image suggestion*: Screenshots of different theme options available on Read the Docs.

 - **Versioning**:
   Easily manage different versions of your documentation to keep track of changes over time.
 This is especially useful for projects with multiple releases, allowing users to access documentation for specific versions.

 - **Search Functionality**:
   Enhance user experience with powerful search tools that help users find exactly what they need in your documentation.
 A well-implemented search function can greatly reduce frustration and improve user satisfaction.
-  - *GIF suggestion*: A GIF showing how the search functionality works in a sample documentation page.

 Documentation for Read the Docs 📝
 -------------------------------------